zeehoe/react_movie_app/README.md

 # Getting Started with Create React App

-This React project provide a simple movie web page, with implementation of strucured functional component, useEffect, useState, and many more.
+This React project provide a simple movie web page, with implementation of structured functional component, useEffect, useState, etc.

 ## Directory Explanation
 Inside directory src, the project has been structured into few directories.